 6.0 PROTECTION OF STUDENT RIGHTS AND APPEAL PROCESS

 6.1 Students are guaranteed due process, including the right to be informed of the charges and nature of the evidence supporting the charges and to have a meeting with the faculty member, SCED, or other decision makers.
-At any such meeting, statements and evidence on behalf of the student may be submitted.
-This policy is not intended to deny the right to appeal of any decision through appropriate university channels.
+At any such meeting, statements and evidence on behalf of the student may be submitted..

 6.2 SCED shall review the academic sanction imposed by a faculty member on a student and determine whether evidence exists in support of the instructor’s allegation.
 It shall also make an assessment of the proportionality of the sanction to the severity of the infraction and may recommend a reduction or increase in sanction severity.
 This assessment shall be made in consideration of consistency across the campus.
+Reporting of infractions is mandated by California State University’s Student Conduct Process.

 6.3 If SCED finds upon review that academic sanctions should be modified, the case shall be referred to ADRRC for review.

 6.4 Student Academic Sanction Appeal Process.
-A student may submit an appeal of academic sanctions to ADRRC within 10 working days of being notified of the imposition of sanctions.
+A student may submit an appeal of academic sanctions to ADRRC within 10 business days of being notified of the imposition of sanctions.
 ADRRC may extend this filing period if the student shows good cause for the extension.
 If a student does not appeal within the time provided, the decision and sanctions of the faculty member will be final.

+Within 15 business days of receiving the appeal, ADRRC shall schedule the appeal hearing for this case.
+The appeal hearing must be concluded within 30 business days of receiving the appeal.
+Upon appeal, ADRRC shall review the faculty member’s decision, sanctions and supporting evidence, and any evidence provided by the student, and shall confer with the faculty member and the student.
+ADRRC shall have the authority to uphold, modify, or overturn the faculty member’s decision and sanctions.
+If the Dean of the College (or designee) finds:

+That the conclusion of a violation is not supported by the evidence, then they shall render a finding of no violation and that the sanction(s) imposed be overturned.

+That the conclusion of a violation is supported by the evidence and the sanction imposed is appropriate, then they shall uphold the faculty member's decision and sanction(s).

+That the conclusion of a violation is supported by the evidence, and the sanction(s) imposed are inadequate or excessive, then they shall modify the sanction(s) as appropriate.

+ADRRC shall notify the student, the faculty member, the department chair, and SCED in writing of their decision.
+If ADRRC decides no violation occurred, all reference to the charge shall be removed from the student's University records, and the student may continue in the class without prejudice.
+If the semester has ended prior to the conclusion of the appeal process, the faculty member shall calculate the grade without the sanction.
+If work was not completed due to the academic integrity allegation, the faculty member and the student shall confer and a grade of "Incomplete" (I) shall be assigned.
+If a grade of "I" is assigned, the student shall have the opportunity to complete any remaining work without prejudice within the timeframe set forth under the normal university grading policy.

+If the alleged academic integrity violation and subsequent appeal process continues past a student’s scheduled graduation date, ADRRC should make every reasonable attempt to hear the appeal in an expedited manner.

 7.0 DISSEMINATION OF INFORMATION

 7.1 The Academic Integrity Policy shall be published in the university catalog and on the university website.